pharo-open-documentation/pharo-wiki/General/InterestingsToKnowForBeginners.md

 ### Influence execution of methods

-- `<expectedFailure>` for instance-side methods of subclasses of `TestCase`, will make the test green even if it fails.
+- `<expectedFailure>` for instance-side methods of subclasses of `TestCase`, will make the test green when it is failing.
+But, althrough we expect that the test fails, a success of the test (i.e. not assertion missed) will show as a failure.